History

 Year 10 GCSE

 Key Stage 4 History will build upon the fundamental historical concepts taught at KS3 such as change and continuity, significance , interpretations and source analysis.
 Our chosen exam board is Edexcel.
 The course is split into three papers which allows a wide breadth of historical knowledge to be obtained.
-Year 9 students will start their GCSE with our thematic study, Medicine in Britain c1250-modern day.
-This unit evaluates the process of change in medicine and how it has progressed throughout different periods of time.
+Paper 1 is Medicine in Britain c1250-present and also includes a study of the Western Front in WW1.
+Paper 2 is made up of 2 sections: Early Elizabethan England 1558-88, and Superpower Relations and the Cold War, 1941-91.
+Paper 3 is a study of Weimar and Nazi Germany.
+Through these courses students gain a wide range of knowledge in British, European and World History.

 Year 10 Curriculum Overview - History